dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 for (size_t i = 0; i < 256; i++)
     set_idt_entry(i, (uint64_t)vector_0_handler + (i * 16), 0);
 ```

+The type of vector_0_handler isn't important, we only care about the address it occupies.
+This address gets resolved by the linker, and we could just as easily use a pointer type instead of an array here.

 ### Sending EOI